"The wound is the place where the Light enters you."

 He's stuck in the pain.
 He enters the wound but never exits.
 He knows how to descend but not how to rise.

-The wound has become his identity.
-Without it, who is he?
-He's been the sensitive one, the feeling one, the one who carries pain, for so long that he can't imagine himself without suffering.
-Healing feels like death—not of the wound, but of himself.
+The wound has become who he is.
+Without it, he doesn't know himself.
+He's been the sensitive one, the feeling one, the one who carries everyone's pain for so long that he can't picture himself without it.
+Getting well would feel like disappearing.

 He's attached to the pain because it's familiar.
 The wound is where he lives.
-He's decorated it, furnished it, made it comfortable.
+He decorated it, furnished it, made it comfortable.
 He's a permanent resident of grief, not a visitor passing through.

 This is why he can't help others heal.
 He accompanies them into darkness but can't lead them out.
 He doesn't know the way out because he's never taken it.